grnet/synnefo/docs/admin-guide.rst

 You may notice that there are three databases instead of two.
 That's because Django requires that every ``DATABASES`` setting has a *default* database.
 In our case, we suggest that you use as default the Cyclades database.

+You should also make sure not to enable database (psycopg) connection pooling (as described in the `installation guide <install-guide-debian.html#enable-pooling>`_) by omitting (deleting or commenting out) all the relevant pooling options from the DB configuration (i.e. the ``synnefo_poolsize`` option).

 Finally, you must not forget to add the ``DATABASE_ROUTERS`` setting in the above example that must always be used in multi-db setups.

 Disabling Admin
 ---------------